 Today, many decades later, I still enjoy hanging out on the beach, but I also totally appreciate the fantastic phenomenon of the tides, created by moon phases.

-I’m grateful for the slimy, smelly slush that actually is full a life and more important for our atmosphere than the rainforest.
+I’m grateful for the slimy, smelly slush that actually is full of life and more important for our atmosphere than the rainforest.
 I’m awestruck by the tiny, practically invisible creatures that are there in incredible numbers.
 And I’m thankful for what they are doing for our planet.

 The world’s largest Wadden Sea stretches in the North-West of Europe from the Netherlands along Germany all the way up to Denmark and has been a UNESCO World Heritage Site since 2009.

 The Lower Saxon Wadden Sea National Park is a major part of this area and spreads over 1,335 sq mi.
 It was established in 1986 and consists of the East Frisian Islands, mudflats, and salt marshes.

 The National Park is home to about 10,000 species from flora and fauna such as mussels, fishes, and mammals like seals.
 In addition, every year, 10 to 12 million birds are taking a refreshing break.

 On their long trip between the breeding habitats of Siberia, Scandinavia, and Canada and their wintering grounds in South West Europe and Africa, they feast here on worms, fishes, clams, and snails.

 But also wingless visitors enjoy the diversity and beauty of the mudflats: As soon as the water is gone, you can see people observing the ground for worms, crabs & co.
 Or just strolling around enjoying the squishy mud between their toes.

 For longer hikes, a guided tour is recommended.
 Firstly, you’ll get tons of information on all the incredible phenomenons you cannot see just looking around.
 Secondly, it’s dangerous venturing on the mudflats by yourself.